GarrettJudd/Azure-UK-NHS/Data Analytics/Azure Security and Compliance Blueprint - UK NHS Data Analytics Overview.md

 ## Architecture diagram and components

 This solution provides an analytics platform upon which customers can build their own analytics tools.
-The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/Data Administrator or through operational data updates via an Operational User.
+The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/data administrator or through operational data updates via an operational user.
 Both work streams incorporate Azure Functions for importing data into Azure SQL Database and all external connections require TLSv1.2.
-Azure Functions must be configured by the customer through the Azure portal to handle the import tasks unique to each customer's own analytics requirements.
+Azure Functions must be configured by the customer through the Azure portal to handle the import tasks unique to the customer's analytics requirements.

 Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
 Azure Machine Learning is a form of machine learning intended to increase query speeds by discovering new relationships between datasets.
 Once the data has been trained through several statistical functions, up to 7 additional query pools (8 total including the customer server) can be synchronized with the same tabular models to spread query workload and reduce response times.

 For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
 Both Azure Machine Learning and Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

-Once data is uploaded to the Azure SQL Database and trained by Azure Machine Learning, it is digested by both the Operational User and SQL/Data Administrator with Power BI.
+Once data is uploaded to the Azure SQL Database and trained by Azure Machine Learning, it is digested by both the operational user and SQL/data administrator with Power BI.
 Power BI displays data intuitively and pulls together information across multiple datasets to draw greater insight.
 Its high degree of adaptability and easy integration with Azure SQL Database ensures that customers can configure it to handle a wide array of scenarios as required by their business needs.

 The solution uses Azure Storage accounts, which customers can configure to use Storage Service Encryption to maintain confidentiality of data at rest.
 Azure stores three copies of data within a customer's chosen datacenter for resiliency.
 Geographic redundant storage ensures that data will be replicated to a secondary datacenter hundreds of miles away and again stored as three copies within that datacenter, preventing an adverse event at the customer's primary data center from resulting in a loss of data

 For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
 Azure Active Directory role-based access control is used for controlling access to deployed resources and keys in Azure Key Vault.
 System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.
-Azure Application Gateway is configured as a firewall in prevention mode and disallows traffic that is not TLSv1.2.
-The solution utilizes Azure Application Service Environment v2 to isolate the web tier in a non-multi-tenant environment.

 Azure SQL Database is commonly managed through SQL Server Management Studio, which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture resource group**.